jornada produtora UHSjj 7jPYQ unsplash scaled

 There are some exceptions to this and you may have a contract that offers more benefits, so make sure you know what you’re entitled to receive.

 There are a number of ways your employer can help you but the most notable one is an outplacement package.
-Outplacement is the process of helping newly-redundant staff move on and find new roles within the organisation or with a new company.
+Assistance for departing staff offers both practical and emotional support to anyone facing job loss, helping them find a new role quickly and confidently.

 Outplacement services offer both practical and emotional support to anyone facing job loss.
 This acts as support in finding a new role quickly.
 At London Outplacement, we offer and online service, which is perfect in the current lockdown.
 And even when social distancing is no longer necessary, an online solution offers many benefits.
 It means you can work at your own pace, make use of the full range of resources at any time and make use of career coaching calls when you need them.
 It’s flexible, comprehensive and supportive.
 You can move on in your career as quickly as possible.